resumerise/resumerise_theme_soin/README.md

 ```
 resumerise-cli serve file:///[absolute-path-to-your-resumerise-theme]/mod.ts
 ```
-Note that unix/linux users should be exclude the `/` at the beginning of the absolute path.
+Note that unix/linux users should exclude the `/` at the beginning of the absolute path.

 After the preview server started you should see the console output.